An official website of the United States government

 By Staff Sgt.
 Ivan Mendez-Roman, Combined Joint Task Force - Horn of Africa

-CAMP LEMONNIER, Djibouti – Task Force Associator, headquartered by Pennsylvania Army National Guard’s 1st Battalion 111th Infantry Regiment, arrived in the Horn of Africa Sept.
+CAMP LEMONNIER, Djibouti – Task Force Associator, headquartered by Pennsylvania Army National Guard’s 1st Battalion 111th Infantry Regiment, transferred authority to Task Force Paxton, an adjacent battalion from Pennsylvania, Sept.
 2024.
-TFAS transferred authority to Task Force Paxton – an adjacent battalion from PA.
-The Task Force’s priority is to provide force protection in each of the six postured locations in Eastern Africa, located in Djibouti, Kenya, and Somalia.
-TFAS is comprised of units from Pennsylvania, Illinois, Puerto Rico, and Wisconsin.
+The priority is to provide force protection in each of the six postured locations in Eastern Africa, Djibouti, Kenya, and Somalia, comprising Pennsylvania, Illinois, Puerto Rico, and Wisconsin National Guard.

 Task Force Associator’s mission is critical to ensuring regional security and stability.
 The task force provides unwavering force protection - enabling CJTF-HOA to enhance multinational combat readiness, strengthen crisis response capabilities and empower allies and partners throughout East Africa.